|Nutrition Facts (per serving)|

 SHORTCUT: Soak the beans overnight and drain.
 Place in a slow cooker with smoked sausage instead of a ham hock and the rest of the ingredients.

-- 1/2 pound tetovac beans or Great Northern beans, rinsed
+1/2 pound Tetovac white beans, or Great Northern beans, rinsed

-- 1 1/2 pounds ham hock or ham bone or use shortcut above
+1 1/2 pounds ham hock, or ham bone, or smoked sausage for slow cooker version

 In a large soup pot, place beans, water, and ham.
 Bring to a boil, stirring occasionally so beans don't stick, and skimming off any foam that rises to the surface.
 Add salt and pepper to taste.
 Lower temperature and simmer 1 hour.